Community Foundation Establishes

 Millie Youngquist, Executive Director of the Community Foundation of Washington County heard of their situation and made the connections with other groups in the community to make the donors’ wish a reality.
 The proceeds from the sale of the building have been invested in a permanent endowment fund with the Community Foundation of Washington County.
 This spring, the Central Park Senior Center Scholarship will be awarded to WHS Class of 2022 college-bound students based on their financial need.

 “This situation is a perfect example of how the community foundation can work with individuals and connect them to causes they care about.” explained Millie, “Because of the generosity of these donors, scholarships will be awarded and educational dreams can be achieved for generations to come.
 If anyone has dreams or ideas about helping non-profit causes in Washington County, I encourage them to talk to me to see what is possible.”

 For more information about how to contribute to this new scholarship fund, go to the CFWC’s website: www.cfwashingtoncounty.org.
 For information about the CFWC, interested persons may contact Youngquist at firstname.lastname@example.org or by calling 319-653-4673.

 applications being accepted

 Please download the above pdf.
 It can then be filled out on your computer desktop.
 Be sure to save your work before submitting this form.

-The family and friends of Mike Orris and the Washington County Fair Association recently made generous donations to create a new endowment fund with the Community Foundation of Washington County to provide for an annual scholarship.
-The first scholarship in the amount of $1,000 will be awarded to a member of the graduating Class of 2020 who has been a participant in Washington County 4-H or FFA for 4 years.
+The Washington County Fair Association started an endowment fund with the Community Foundation of Washington County in 2019 to provide for an annual scholarship.
+The third scholarship in the amount of $1,000 will be awarded to a member of the graduating Class of 2022 who has been a participant in Washington County 4-H or FFA for 4 years.